 Grasslands Bushman Lodge is a wonderfully cosy place situated on the western side of the Central Kalahari Game Reserve.
 Accommodating a maximum of 16 guests in private en suite chalets, it is family-run and surrounded by beautiful scenery, birds and other wildlife.
 The main lodge overlooks a popular floodlit waterhole where large herds of eland, oryx, kudu and even the secretive brown hyena come to drink at night.
 What sets Grasslands apart though is the opportunity for guests to learn first hand about the Kalahari Bushmen.
 Having been brought up alongside the local Bushmen, your host, Neeltjie Bower, has a close affinity with these fascinating tribal people.
 Walks led by the Bushmen provide an authentic opportunity to learn about traditional skills such as hunting, fire making and, if you are lucky, ceremonial dance.

 Beit Al Mamlouka, Damascus, Syria

 Damascus is known for its townhouse hotels set in atmospheric old merchants’ houses in the historic part of the city.
 There are plenty to choose from but the Beit Al Mamlouka is one of our favourites.
-Set in a charming part of what is one of the oldest cities in the world, it is a few steps from the souqs and sights of the old town, yet is quiet and peaceful amongst the courtyards and blossoming plants.
+Set in a charming part of what is one of the oldest cities in the world, it is a few steps from the souqs and sights of the old town, yet is quiet and peaceful among the courtyards and blossoming plants.
 Each of the eight rooms has its own unique character, but our favourite feature is the roof terrace.
 This is one of the few points within the old city where you can gaze over the rooftops and soak up the atmosphere.
 It’s a perfect place to relax at the end of a hard day’s sightseeing.